 If, on the other hand, the piece of content they get from you is useful and engaging, the chances that they continue doing business with you are much higher.
 In this case, you are getting true leads that can eventually convert to customers.
 Useful content has a great potential to boost loyalty and brand awareness.

-In any case, be patient.
+Remember to be patient.
 Conversions do not happen immediately.
 It may take as many as 3 to 5 pieces of content before the customer reaches out to you.

 Build landing pages that boost conversion

 Your landing page is content, too.
-This is where the first contact with your prospect occurs and this is where they will want to either continue to browse more or reach for that red cross in the top corner.
+This is where the first contact with your prospect occurs and this is where they will decide to either continue to browse more or reach for that red cross in the top corner.
 It’s up to you to set up your landing page to grab your visitors’ attention and hold it until they decide to subscribe.